Honoring the quiet labor of presence.

 With friends.
 With family.
 With animals.

 When I’m in the studio, working with the flow of the slip and glaze, everything slows down.
 My hands listen.
 My breath steadies.
-I’m not forcing.
-Just following the material.
+I’m partnering with the material.
 That’s holding space, too.

 And like any muscle, this one needs care.